RoboTAG: End-to-end Robot Configuration Estimation via Topological Alignment Graph: Conclusion

 \section{Conclusion}

 In summary, we present RoboTAG, a novel topological graph framework that models the relationships between camera and robot states from both 2D and 3D perspectives.
 By leveraging forward and alignment edges as a topological basis, RoboTAG enables the definition of closed loops for 2D-3D consistency supervision, allowing the model to benefit from both 2D and 3D features.
 Extensive experiments demonstrate that RoboTAG achieves state-of-the-art performance across robot types, outperforming existing methods that rely solely on 2D information and annotated training data.
 Ablation studies further validate the effectiveness of 3D priors and the TAG structure in enhancing robot pose estimation.
-RoboTAG provides new possibilities for addressing data scarcity in robotics by utilizing in-the-wild images without annotations.
+RoboTAG suggests new possibilities for addressing data scarcity in robotics.

 \textbf{Limitations and Future Work.} We observed gaps in the experiments that could be addressed by future work.
 (1) Though TAG exhibits superior generalization, performance on the in-distribution DR set is slightly lower than existing methods, which suggests the 2D-3D consistency loss is less effective for in-distribution fitting when supervision signal is available.
 The DR drop reflects forgetting, a known issue with heterogeneous data.
-A unified design for the network architecture or training curriculums might be valuable.
+A unified design for the network architecture or training curricula might be valuable.
 (2) Though the accuracy for joint angle prediction and the global 3D posture is improved, the joints near the gripper, whose impact on the 3D structure is weak, still have larger deviations.
-Finer-grained perception on the gripper parts or hierarchical networks might be a promising direction for future work. {
+Finer-grained perception of the gripper parts or hierarchical networks might be a promising direction.